-A keyboard containing 75% keys is known as 75 keyboards.
+A keyboard containing 75% keys is known as a 75 keyboard.
 70 Keyboards are not much popular but they have an awesome design and typing experience.
-A 75% keyboard is created by removing num pad and empty spaces among keyboard keys that make a good-looking mechanical keyboard that acquires shorter space.
+A 75% keyboard is created by removing the num pad and empty spaces among keyboard keys that make a good-looking mechanical keyboard that acquires shorter space.
 It looks so beautiful but 75% keyboards are not much more popular.

-If you need proper functionality of keyboard but with shorter size then you are going to love 65% keyboards.
-65 keyboards contain 65% or 67 or 68 keys, a 65 keyboard lacks a num pad, empty spaces among key rows, function keys.
-And two navigational keys only four navigational keys are present at 60 keyboards.
+If you need the proper functionality of the keyboard but with a shorter size then you are going to love 65% keyboards.
+65 keyboards contain 65% or 67 or 68 keys, a 65 keyboard lacks a num pad, empty spaces among key rows, and function keys.
+And two navigational keys only four navigational keys are present on 60 keyboards.

-65% keyboards include arrow keys with four navigational keys, and alphabetic and numeric keys.
-And other control, shift, enter, caps lock, backspace basic keys.
+65% keyboards include arrow keys with four navigational keys and alphabetic and numeric keys.
+And other control, shift, enter, caps lock and backspace basic keys.
 The biggest advantage of 65% keyboards over other keyboards is it has shorter size but also have arrow keys.
-Arrow keys are very important, for gamers, typists, and developers too so the arrow keys make 65% keyboards the best choice.
+Arrow keys are very important, for gamers, typists, and developers too so arrow keys make 65% keyboards the best choice.